 Handle short deliveries, break-case pricing, and catch-weight lines without breaking the log

 Foodservice invoices get difficult when the paper no longer matches the order.
 The most common example is a short delivery.
 The kitchen ordered ten cases, the truck delivered eight, and the invoice shows both the ordered quantity and the shipped quantity.
 For the purchase log, the safer default is to record what was actually shipped or received because that is what drives the cost that hit the business this week.
 The difference between ordered and shipped should not disappear, though.
 It belongs in an exception field or note so someone can follow up on the missing items and the expected credit.
+Capture the invoice as it was received, not as someone hoped it should have looked.

 A simple status such as credit expected is often enough.
 It tells the operator or bookkeeper that the invoice is being posted as received, but the line still needs to be checked against a later credit note or the next supplier statement.
 This avoids a common failure mode: people remember the short delivery in the moment, then lose track of it once the invoice total has already been entered.
 Keeping the note inside the purchase log means the exception sits beside the original line, invoice number, date, and supplier instead of living in someone's inbox or memory.
+When those exceptions start to stack up, a restaurant supplier statement reconciliation workflow helps confirm that promised credits and balances are reflected before payment.

 Catch-weight lines deserve the same discipline.
 Meat, fish, and some produce items are billed on actual delivered weight, not a tidy fixed unit.
 That means the line amount depends on what arrived, not just on the nominal pack listed in a catalog.
 If those items are common in your mix, it helps to preserve the invoice description, billed quantity or weight, unit price, and extended amount exactly as shown, then handle downstream interpretation in costing or stock analysis.
 Teams dealing with frequent variable-weight products usually need a tighter follow-up process, which is why catch weight invoice reconciliation for variable-weight items becomes relevant once the basic purchase-log workflow is working.